Today I show how to replace cracked screen on Dell Inspiron 1545 laptop.

 Dell Inspiron 1545 uses two different types of screens:

-1. Old style LCD screen with CCFL backlight.
+1. Old style LCD with CCFL backlight.

-2. Newer style LCD screen with LED backlight.
+2. Newer style LCD with LED backlight.

-Before you start, make sure the laptop is turned off and battery removed.
+Before you start, make sure the computer is turned off and battery removed.

 Remove all covers with a sharp object.